Red Rock Resorts Inc. (RRR) Reveals an Earnings Mystery

 Sponsored

-RRR currently public float of 63.04M and currently shorts hold a 3.39% ratio of that float.
-Today, the average trading volume of RRR was 860.61K shares.
+The average price from analysts is $59.67, which is $7.73 above the current price.
+RRR currently public float of 63.04M and currently shorts hold a 4.16% ratio of that float.
+Today, the average trading volume of RRR was 916.62K shares.

 RRR’s Market Performance